Trends in Nebraska State Spending

 • General Fund: The main fund for state government activities.
 When there is discussion about ‘balancing the budget,’ it relates to this fund.

 • Cash Funds: This fund includes more than 250 individual cash funds across 70 different agencies.
 Money in this fund is generally used for the specific purpose for which the fund was created.
-The Department of Transportation (formerly the Department of Roads) is funded primarily though this category.
+The Department of Transportation (formerly the Department of Roads) is funded primarily through this category.

 • Construction Fund: Accounts for the acquisition or construction of major capital facilities.